What is narcolepsy?

 Narcolepsy is a chronic disorder which is characterised by excessive daytime sleepiness.
 It may occur with other symptoms such as cataplexy, sleep paralysis and hallucinations.

 People with narcolepsy have excessive sleepiness during the day despite adequate sleep duration overnight.
-The sleepiness may be characterised by an inability to stay awake during passive situations, an irresistible urge to nap or, occasionally, falling asleep in situations where it is inappropriate to do so (such as in meetings, at school or when driving).
-Many people with narcolepsy find short naps to have a refreshing and restorative effect.
+The sleepiness may be characterised by an inability to stay awake during passive situations, an irresistible urge to nap or falling asleep in situations where it is inappropriate to do so (such as in meetings, classes or cinemas).

 Cataplexy occurs with classic narcolepsy, now referred to as narcolepsy type 1.
 It involves a sudden loss of muscle power which is triggered by strong emotion such as laughter.
 Episodes of cataplexy typically last for up to a couple of minutes, during which time the person is both conscious and awake.
 Cataplexy does not affect the ability to breathe.
-Episodes of cataplexy can involve all muscles of the body (resulting in the person to fall over or buckle at the knees) or may only involve only some muscle groups (causing head nodding or jaw sagging, for example).
+Episodes of cataplexy can involve all muscles of the body (resulting in the person falling over or buckling at the knees) or may only involve some muscle groups (causing head nodding or jaw sagging, for example).

-Many people with narcolepsy also experience other symptoms such as sleep paralysis and hallucinations, although these can occur in other conditions and in some healthy people.
-Sleep paralysis occurs when someone wakes during the night and is unable to move for a short period of time.
+Many people with narcolepsy also experience other symptoms such as sleep paralysis and hallucinations, although these can occur in other conditions and in some people who do not have narcolepsy.
+Sleep paralysis typically occurs on waking up and being unable to move for a short period of time.
 Hallucinations can occur at the beginning of sleep (known as hypnagogic hallucinations) and end of sleep (known as hypnopompic hallucinations).
 People will perceive images, shapes or shadows within their bedroom environment and are often confused as to whether they are dreaming or not.

 What causes narcolepsy?

 Narcolepsy occurs in genetically susceptible people.
-Infections (such as streptococcus and influenza) and some vaccinations have been shown to trigger the onset of narcolepsy.
-It occurs due to autoimmune destruction of a small group of cells in an area of the brain known as the lateral hypothalamus.
+In some cases, infections (such as streptococcus or influenza) or a period of severe stress may trigger the onset of narcolepsy.
+It occurs due to the autoimmune destruction of a small group of cells in an area of the brain known as the lateral hypothalamus.
 These cells normally produce a chemical called hypocretin (also known as orexin), which is very important in both wakefulness and in stabilising the transition between being awake and sleeping.

 How common is narcolepsy?

-It affects about 1 person in 2000.
+Worldwide it affects about 4 people per 10,000.
 Both men and women get narcolepsy.
 It can occur at any age but most commonly develops in the second decade of life, with a smaller peak at around the age of 40.

 How does it affect people?